christianvozar/daytime/README.markdown

 # Daytime

 Implementation of the Daytime protocol as outlined by [RFC 867](https://tools.ietf.org/html/rfc867).
+This is implemented as a package in Go and is relatively orthogonal to the net/http package.

 # RFC 867